Sibylle Bergemann | Estate

 Known for his haunting portraits of solitary Americans in "Sleeping by the Mississippi" and "Broken Manual", with his new series "Songbook" Alec Soth (*1969 in Minneapolis, USA) has recently turned his lens toward community life in the United States.
 Over the course of three years, Soth, accompanied by writer Brad Zellar, set out from Minneapolis, Minnesota pretending to be a small-town reporter for the self-published newspaper "LBM Dispatch".
 In the spirit of W. Eugene Smith and other Life Magazine photojournalists from the 1940s and 1950s, he traveled to specific areas across the United States for weeks at a time, photographing the people, topography, and local history.
 Fragmentary, funny, and sad, Songbook is a lyrical depiction of the tension between American individualism and the ongoing desire to be united.

 Yoshihiro Suda (*1969, Yamanashi, Japan) is known for his wood sculptures of flowers and plants.
-In his installations, he works with the Japanese notion of ma, which comprises a whole range of meanings, from “nothing” to “in between,” “relationship”, “gap,” all the way to “something.”
+In his installations, he works with the Japanese notion of ma, which is comprised of a range of meanings, from “nothing” to “in between,” “relationship”, “gap,” all the way to “something.”

-In the process of creating her works, the Japanese painter Kaoru Usukubo (*1981 in Japan) makes use of the rich fundus of digital media.
-In her fragmentary, collage-like paintings, she reflects on the functioning of our worlds of thought, our memories and associations.
+In the process of creating her works, the Japanese painter Kaoru Usukubo (*1981 in Japan) utilizes the expansive capacity of digital media.
+In her fragmentary, collage-like paintings, she reflects on the functioning of our worlds of thought, memories and associations.
 In her work Usukubo evokes ambivalent situations between dreams and reality.

-Ulrich Wüst (*1949 in Magdeburg) was one of the most important photographers of the GDR.
-But beyond that, his work should be seen in a larger historical and international context of photographers like Albert Renger-Patzsch, August Sander, Bernd und Hilla Becher in Germany as well as Walker Evans and Stephen Shore in the US.
+Ulrich Wüst (*1949 in Magdeburg) was one of the most relevant photographers of the GDR.
+Beyond that, it is important that his work be considered in a larger historical and international context of photographers such as Albert Renger-Patzsch, August Sander, Bernd und Hilla Becher in Germany as well as Walker Evans and Stephen Shore in the US.